bugzke/ha-custom-component-sodexo-be/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/netsoft-ruidias/ha-custom-component-sodexo?style=for-the-badge)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/netsoft-ruidias/ha-custom-component-sodexo?style=for-the-badge)

-# Sodexo Card Integration
+# Belgian Sodexo Card Integration
 Sodexo - Custom Component for Home Assistant

-The data source for this integration is the [Sodexo](https://www.sodexobeneficios.pt/).
+The data source for this integration is the [Sodexo](https://sodexo4you.be/).

 The author of this project categorically rejects any and all responsibility for the card balance and other data that were presented by the integration.